gloriabenoit/DNAnexus-GWAS/docs/input.md

 </center>

-Therefore, one phenotype ID can actually have multiple data field.
-For instance, BMI has four instances.
+This means one phenotype ID can actually have multiple data field.
+For example, BMI has four instances.
 The following python script will extract the phenotype that you wish, and every array or instance associated.
 It will ouptput `pheno_extract.csv` which contains individual ids and any phenotype you chose to extract.